naduvaha/MultyModik/README.md

 - Floating "+1" indicators above players and chat barks.
 - Auto-cancels if either side dies or they walk out of range.

+### Per-layer extra weapons — new in 1.3.0
+- Dedicated "Extra weapons" block in the run-rules menu.
+- Compact UI: a row of layer tabs `1..6` + 5 sliders per weapon (sound cannon, sand turret, electric coil, gun mine, mine).
+- Density is set as a percent of the vanilla baseline for that weapon:
+  - **0%** — nothing added (vanilla untouched).
+  - **100%** — roughly as common as in its natural habitat.
+  - Up to **500%** for hardcore setups.
+- Vanilla world-gen is left intact — extras are placed AFTER worldgen finishes.
+- Host can sprinkle sound cannons on layer 1-2, scatter turrets in any biome, etc.
+- Saved as part of the rules preset and synced to clients.

 ### "Sleep Buddy" bonus — new in 1.2.0
 - When two or more players are sleeping close together (within ~6 blocks), everyone in the group slowly gains mood.
 - Bonus pays out every ~2 seconds and scales with the number of nearby sleepers (capped).